 Attendance and Participation: On-time class attendance and active participation in class discussion are extremely important.
 If you miss class, you will always miss something important.
 The degree to which you do or do not come to class on time and prepared to contribute to the classroom exchange of ideas and information will be a 25% factor in determining your final grade in this course.
-Please Note: (1) You cannot contribute if you are not here; (2) your presence, in and of itself, does not constitute participation.
+Please Note: (1) You cannot contribute if you are not here; (2) your presence, in and of itself, does not constitute participation; arriving late is both disruptive and disrespectful.